justachetan/VirtualElementMethods/README.md

 Just take a look at `square_domain_boundary_condition` and `square_domain_rhs`, you can write similar boundary condition functions and RHS function definitions.

-Basically, your the template is as follows:
+Basically, the template is as follows:

 ```
 # for boundary condition